An example of Pittsburgh culture

 Art Crawls & Galleries

-Spend a night discovering the ‘Burgh during events like the Unblurred Penn Avenue art crawl where you can experience a mix of photography, dance, painting, sculpture, music, and spoken word performances.
+Spend a night discovering the ‘Burgh during events like the Unblurred Penn Avenue art crawl — where you can experience a mix of photography, dance, painting, sculpture, musical and spoken word performances.
+Looking for art while exploring the great outdoors?
+Visit the Sculpture Garden in Hartwood Acres Park.
 Or check out the quarterly Gallery Crawl in Downtown’s Cultural District overlooking the Allegheny River, which includes premieres of multimedia artists, live music, theater, dance performances, film screenings and hands-on activities.

 Gallery Crawl in the Cultural District (Downtown)